jterhorst/jterhorst.github.io/_drafts/2015-07-21-a-week-with-apple-watch-vs-fitbit.markdown

 - The Apple Watch communications features are weird, and not very useful

-- The Apple Watch is what spawned my newest interest in fitness
+- The Apple Watch is what spawned my newest interest in fitness, and I'm glad that others in my Twitter circles are making great progress.